Start

 Using color schemes that do not match your content niche or audience expectations.
 Gaming content often uses bright neons and dark backgrounds.
 Educational content tends toward cleaner, more professional color palettes.
 Food content uses warm, appetizing colors.
 Consider what colors your audience associates with your type of content.

 Open the canvas editor and start designing.
 Upload your own images or generate custom backgrounds with AI.
-The free tier includes 50 monthly credits with no watermarks on any exports.
+Try free for 7 days with no watermarks on any exports.

 Open the Thumbnail MakerFree 7-day trial • Cancel anytime